 As post tension concrete slab foundations have been made stronger with deeper and more closely spaced beams, the whole house may tilt.
 In a house with tilt, the walls remain perpendicular to the floor and there are seldom cracks, stuck doors, or other visible signs of damage.

-At Granite we strive to identify the underlying cause as well as fix the foundation problem.
-All of our foundation evaluators work under the direction of a Certified Foundation Repair Specialists, and many of them are Certified Foundation Repair Specialists.
+At Granite, we strive to identify the underlying cause as well as fix the foundation problem.
+All of our foundation evaluators work under the direction of a Certified Foundation Repair Specialists.
 These people know how to evaluate foundations and develop comprehensive repair plans that look to the underlying cause.
-The underlying cause of a foundation problem may include: soil consolidation, soil compaction, retainer wall failure, a plumbing leak, or poor foundation drainage.
+The underlying cause of a foundation problem may include soil consolidation, soil compaction, retainer wall failure, a plumbing leak, or poor foundation drainage.

 The cost of delaying foundation repair is often an even more expensive foundation repair.
 Once foundation failure begins it tends to spread across a house.
 Many times a delay of as little as a year has caused the cost of foundation repair to double.

-Don’t put off that free foundation evaluation (for homeowners).
-Granite will tailor a repair plan to meet your needs and budget.
+Don’t put off that free foundation evaluation (for homeowners and realtors).
+Granite Foundation Repair will tailor a repair plan to meet your needs and budget.
 We also have financing options.
 Click here to contact us or call us today at Dallas (972) 412 2171 – Fort Worth (817) 870-1381